 Microsoft Authentication Library (MSAL) for Python

-Get started with the Microsoft Authentication Library for Python to sign in users or apps with Microsoft identities (Azure AD, Microsoft Accounts and Azure AD B2C accounts) and obtain tokens to call Microsoft APIs such as Microsoft Graph or your own APIs registered with the Microsoft identity platform.
+The Microsoft Authentication Library (MSAL) for Python library enables you to sign in users or apps with Microsoft identities (Microsoft Entra ID, Microsoft Accounts, and Azure AD B2C accounts).
+Using MSAL Python, you can acquire tokens from Microsoft Entra ID to call protected web APIs such as Microsoft Graph, other Microsoft APIs, or your own APIs.

 Install the package